AerospaceVillage/avBadge_2024/FAQs/AV Badge Development Tutorial/Readme.md

 The easiest way is to got to File->New File or Project...
 Select QT-> QT Designer Form Class
 ![Generate a new File](newFile.png "Generate a new file")
-Select From Tempalete Widget
+Select From Template Widget
 ![Generate a new widget](newFileWidget.png "Generate a new widget")
 Set a **Name** then Next
 *This will generate the **.h, .cpp, .ui** in the correct location*

 ## In QTCreator got to the Class Name .ui file you just made
 On the right click the Object name
-then on the bottom right Select the geonmetry *click the arrow next to it* set it width=480, height=480
+then on the bottom right Select the geometry *click the arrow next to it* set it width=480, height=480
 ![edit attributes](selectQWidget.png "edit attributes")
-Add in a Veritcal layout **make the box match the dimentions of the view**
+Add in a Vertical layout **make the box match the dimensions of the view**
 ![edit Vertical space](addVericalLayout2.png "edit vertical space")
 Then add a widget
 ![edit widget](addWidget2.png "edit widget")